en

 In Nagoya, you can find Azuki Toast-flavored KitKat, which is limited to the Tokai and Hokuriku regions.
 It refers to the famous Ogura Toast, which originated in the Sakae district in Nagoya.

 Nowadays, you can enjoy the best of both, Eastern and Western sweets in Japan.
-Nagoya also offers plenty of Wagashi (traditional Japanese sweets), modern creations, and other types of sweets that can exclusively be found in this city.
+Nagoya also offers plenty of wagashi (traditional Japanese sweets), as well as modern desserts and other types of sweets that can only be found in this city.

 The Ultimate Guide to Nagoya Sweets